0x9ONU/Obsidian-Notes/1 - Undergrad/3 - Junior Year/Theta Chi/Resolute Man Checklist.md

 ### Experiences

-- [ ] Get a letter form an executive board member as proof of your appointed office.
+- [x] Get a letter form an executive board member as proof of your appointed office. ✅ 2026-08-24

 ## Area II: Professional Development